-- Title of project; - Tracking ID number, DOE Contract number, title, and year awarded for currently awarded CINR project; - Proposing PI and associated institution, if known; and - A project description covering the following items: - A description of current progress on the current CINR award and expected deliverables in the final 12 months of the project. - Summary of milestone completion, schedule, and performance of the current award. - A description of the new scope proposed as the Phase II Continuation CINR portion of the project. - A description of how the two projects would be integrated together and the importance of direct follow-on to the current research objectives. - Identification of existing/new key/senior personnel that will make research contributions to the new scope of work. - The importance of the work to the NE mission. - o 5-page limit, 11-point font.
+- Title of project; - Tracking ID number, DOE Contract number, title, and year awarded for currently awarded CINR project; - Proposing PI, collaborators and associated institution, if known; and - A project description covering the following items: - A description of current progress on the current CINR award and expected deliverables in the final 12 months of the project. - Summary of milestone completion, schedule, and performance of the current award. - A description of the new scope proposed as the Phase II Continuation CINR portion of the project. - A description of how the two projects would be integrated together and the importance of direct follow-on to the current research objectives. - Identification of existing/new key/senior personnel that will make research contributions to the new scope of work. - The importance of the work to the NE mission. - Budget estimates and anticipated duration for Phase II Continuation CINR.